Best motherboard for Core i9 14900K in 2025 – our top picks for high-end, gaming, and overclocking

 - ASUS Armoury crate is still bad

-On the other hand, the ASUS ROG Maximus Z790 Dark Hero is quite the high-end and expensive motherboard you may consider for the 14900k.
+On the other hand, the ASUS ROG Maximus Z790 Dark Hero is quite a high-end and expensive motherboard you may consider for the 14900k.
 It bulks up in thermal cooling with dark plates and LED screens all over, spiking up the price and quality.
-Certainly making it a lot heavier, and much harder to install and move around, but a lot easier to use and get more out of it thanks to the features on board.
+Certainly making it a lot heavier, and much harder to install and move around, but a lot easier to use and get more out of it, thanks to the features on board.

-As you can expect there’s plenty of power and performance on board you can take advantage of.
+As you can expect, there’s plenty of power and performance on board that you can take advantage of.
 The package power with two EPS power connectors to the 14600K (in our tests) is capable of supplying over 180W to it, letting it unleash its full potential as long as you have it all unlocked, just don’t go overboard burning out your processor.
 Even so, it has bulky cooling on its VRMS and power delivery as they reach even 50°C, running all that power.

 However, since our test bench is open and not inside a PC case, the cooling isn’t as efficient as it would be inside a case with properly oriented case fans.
 So, if you’ve got good fans like the 140mm case fans, you should be able to keep this board running even cooler.